tuva-health/docs/docs/claims-data-fundamentals/adjustments-denials-reversals.md

 ---

 ## Overview
 One of the trickiest issues to deal with in claims data is adjustments, denials, and reversals (what we often refer to as "ADR").
-There are three types of claim records (original, adjustment, and reversal) and two types of claim payment statuses (paid and denied).
+There are three types of claim records (original, adjustment, and reversal) and three types of claim payment statuses (paid, denied, reversed).
 How you model claim record types and payment statuses will impact the analytics you're able to perform on your claims data.

 Let's take a step back and think about the types of analytics we perform on claims data.
 At the highest level, we think there are two categories of claims analytics:

 1. Cashflow analytics
 2. Population health analytics

 Cashflow analytics includes analyses like calculating Incurred But Not Reported (IBNR) claims.
-This sort of calculation is done by an actuary for the purpose of measuring and managing cash reserves for an insurance company or health plan.
-To perform this type of analysis you need to see every claim that occurred.
-For example, if a claim was originally paid, then adjusted and reversed weeks later, you need to have full visibility into these payments and the dates when the payments occurred.
+This sort of calculation is done by an actuary to measure and manage cash reserves for an insurance company or health plan.
+To perform this type of analysis you need to see every iteration of a claim that occurred.
+For example, if a claim was originally paid, then reversed and adjusted weeks later, you need to have full visibility into these payments and the dates when the payments occurred.
+Leveraging multiple iterations of a claim is also useful for the analytics team when it's necessary to align analytics with financial reporting, or when it's necessary to understand when a claim was first received or processed (the original claim received or paid date).

 Population health analytics includes analyses around the cost of care, diagnosis and treatment, utilization, and risk of a patient population.
-This type of analysis is more concerned with the final amounts actually paid (rather than intermediate adjustments and reversals) and the dates when services were actually delivered (as opposed to paid dates).
+This type of analysis is more concerned with the final amounts paid (rather than intermediate adjustments and reversals) and the dates when services were delivered (as opposed to paid dates).

 The trick is to model your claims data in such a way that supports both types of analyses, satisfying your cashflow analysis folks (e.g. actuaries and financial analysts) and your population health analysis folks (e.g. quality measures folks, data scientists, epidemiologists, also actuaries here too, etc.).